By roles

 Director

-Number of directorsThe rule in the CATSI Act is that a corporation must have at least 3 directors and no more than 12 directors.
-But a corporation can:
+Minimum number of directorsThe rule in the CATSI Act is that if a corporation has:

 Page